 The Standard Model describes the 12 fermions, the quarks and leptons, which make up all the matter in the Universe along with the ‘rules’ for how they interact with one another.
 The ‘rules’ are the two theories that describe the fundamental interactions (forces).

-Quantum chromodynamics (QCD), describes the strong interaction between quarks using a gluons as a force carrier particle (boson)
+Quantum chromodynamics (QCD), describes the strong interaction between quarks using gluons as a force carrier particle (boson).

 The electroweak theory, describes both the electromagnetic interaction (carried by the photon) and the weak interaction (carried by the W and Z bosons).